Table of Contents

 - Testing opportunity for the real control hardware along with the embedded software or firmware.

-- Offering support for faster simulations with faster iteration cycles, as they run in real-time.
+- Offering support for faster simulations with faster iteration cycles, as they run in real-time on dedicated hardware.

 In practice, HIL simulation is generally cost-effective when it prevents expensive prototype iterations by catching integration- and control-related issues early, while prototyping is attractive and necessary when the dominant risks are related to the power stage, or involve efficiency- and EMC-related concerns.